 Helps Your Gut: 80% of your immune system (and the vast majority of your body’s microbes) reside in your gut.
 The feeling of love can help to nurture and support your life-enhancing gut microbiome and fight off harmful bacteria that can make you feel under the weather.

 Betters Your Sleep: Because loving relationships lead to less stress, you are more likely to sleep well and feel refreshed when you wake in the morning.
 Tensions are eased when you feel loved and supported and evidence suggests that happily married couples are 10% more likely to have a more restful sleep.

-To conclude, if you are looking to lead a healthier life and reap the mental, emotional and physical benefits that healthy relationships can lead to, it’s important to cultivate those relationships in your life that make you feel secure and supported – may they be romantic or not.
+To conclude, if you are looking to lead a healthier life and reap the mental, emotional, and physical benefits that healthy relationships can provide, it’s important to cultivate those relationships in your life that make you feel secure and supported – whether they are romantic or not.
 Happy Valentine’s Day, stay healthy!